 A Profile of a Student's School Day

-So that’s what we mean by global competencies, and, again, the Graduate Profile is the beacon we use to figure out what instruction should look like beginning in the middle grades.
-But what does middle grades education look like when it’s intended to both accelerate learning and prepare students for success in a global era?
+What does secondary education look like when it’s intended to both accelerate learning and prepare students for success in a global era?

 To give you a sense for that, I’ve put tried to capture that sense by positing a day in the life of Eduardo, a middle grades student attending City International Studies School.
-Eduardo is fictitious, but much of his experience is drawn from 6-12 ISSN schools – a composite of what success looks like in schools serving the middle grades that “go global.”
+Eduardo is fictitious, but much of his experience is drawn from the Asia Society's International Studies Schools Network (ISSN)--a composite of what success looks like in schools that “go global.”

 Each of our ISSN schools is unique, but they grow from a common design.
 So here’s what its like inside these schools.

 Eduardo comes early to City International Studies School because he and another student in his 8th grade Algebra I class are this week’s “techno tutors.”
 Working with their math teacher and one of the school’s technology team (a 12th grader), the students design and produce a short tutorial on a specific Algebra topic that is recorded and then placed in the school’s Podcast archives.
 Other students who, like Eduardo, can at times find Algebra daunting can download the tutorial in school or at home, whenever and wherever they need help.

 School usually begins with a 15-minute community meeting, but the faculty chose to modify the schedule today for a brief question and answer session with an official from the Palestinian Information Office.
 The official has been invited as part of a series of dialogues which will later involve spokespersons from the Israeli Consulate and from other interest groups with offices in the city, on the origins of unrest and options for peace in the